dfsp-spirit/fsbrain/README.md

 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).

-If you have any questions or want to contact me, please [open an issue](https://github.com/dfsp-spirit/fsbrain/issues).
+If you have any question, suggestion or comment on fsbrain, please [open an issue](https://github.com/dfsp-spirit/fsbrain/issues).
 If you want to contact me via email, please use the maintainer email address listed on the [CRAN webpage for fsbrain](https://cran.r-project.org/package=fsbrain).